Kwasi Kwarteng was appointed Secretary of State at the Department of Business, Energy and Industrial Strategy on 8 January 2021.

-Kwasi Kwarteng MP was appointed to be a Parliamentary Under Secretary of State in the Department for Exiting the European Union on 16 November 2018.
+Kwasi was Parliamentary Under Secretary of State in the Department for Exiting the European Union from 16 November 2018 to 24 July 2019.

 Kwasi read classics and history at Trinity College, Cambridge, and then attended Harvard University on a Kennedy Scholarship.
 He earned a PhD in economic history from the University of Cambridge in 2000.